YibinLong/SpendSense/WHAT_YOU_NEED_TO_DO.md

 2. **Test Frontend**:
    - Visit your Vercel URL in browser
    - Press F12 to open DevTools → Console tab
-   - Try logging in
+   - Try logging in with these test credentials:
+     - Email: `user_001@example.com`
+     - Password: `password123`
-   - Check for errors
+   - Check for errors in console

 **If you see CORS errors**: Your Vercel URL might not match what I set.
 Proceed to Task 7.